Jump to content

 Another student pointed.
 “It came from over there.”

-I immediately grabbed my tray and pretended to be fascinated by my mashed potatoes.
+Nina immediately grabbed her tray and pretended to be fascinated by her mashed potatoes.

-Liana, trembling with laughter, leaned in and whispered, “Nina.
+Liana, trembling with a mixture of laughter and shock, leaned in.
+“Nina.
 You just sniped a man.”

 • Like 5